noahehall/theBookOfNoah/linux/cmdline.md

       - 2 SGID is set
       - 3 SGID and stick are set
       - 4 SUID is set
-      - 5 SUID and sticky ar eset
+      - 5 SUID and sticky are set
       - 6 SUID AND SGID are set
       - 7 all bits are set
   - SUID: set user id: when a file is executed by a user, the program runs under the permissions of the file owner
-  - SGID: set group ID: import for sharing files by forcing all new files created in a shared directory to be owned by the directorys group an
+  - SGID: set group ID: important for sharing files by forcing all new files created in a shared directory to be owned by the directorys group an
     - for a file - the program runs under the permissions of the file group
     - for a directory - new files created in the directory use the directory group as the default group
+    - so users cant delete other users stuff
   - sticky bit: the file remains (sticks) in memory after the process ends -